QuantEcon/lecture-source-py/source/rst/kalman.rst

 The Filtering Step
 --------------------

-We are now presented with some good news and some bad news
+We are now presented with some good news and some bad news.

-The good news is that the missile has been located by our sensors, which report that the current location is :math:`y = (2.3, -1.9)`
+The good news is that the missile has been located by our sensors, which report that the current location is :math:`y = (2.3, -1.9)`.

 The next figure shows the original prior :math:`p(x)` and the new reported location :math:`y`